ogs22/cookbook/glossary/use_of_numbers.md

-A role which a number can have in an equation, etc; something a number can do or can be used to represent.
+A general term for any application of number.
+The term may also be used to characterise an area where numerical skills are appropriate.